 It is applicable only in a cascade topology.

-Note The sce-id parameter, which identifies the Cisco SCE platform, replaces the physically-connected-link parameter, which identified the link.
-This change was required because the Cisco SCE 8000 GBE platform supports multiple links.
-However, for backwards compatibility, the physically-connected-link parameter will still be recognized and the number of the link assigned to that parameter (0 or 1) is defined as the sce-id.
+Note The sce-id parameter, which identifies the SCE platform, replaces the physically-connected-link parameter, which identified the link.
+This change was required since the SCE8000 GBE platform supports multiple links.
+However, for backwards compatibility, the physically-connected-link parameter will still be recognized and the number of the link assigned to that parameter (0 or 1) will be defined as the sce-id.

-- Priority —This parameter defines which is the primary Cisco SCE 8000 GBE.
-(See the “Priority” section.)
+•Priority — This parameter defines which is the primary Cisco SCE8000 GBE (Refer to Priority.)

 It is applicable only in a cascade topology